 Chances are, if you live in the city, you’ve seen this little plant growing in crevasses of sidewalks and roads.
 If you have a garden, you’ve likely pulled it, tossed it, lit it on fire, sprayed it with herbicide, chopped it with a shovel, or put it in the compost.

-This little guy, known as “Purslane” or Portulaca olearacea, is a one of the many SUPER healthy plants people refer to as a “weeds”.
+Purslane or Portulaca olearacea, is a one of the many SUPER healthy plants people refer to as a “weeds.
 Purslane is the plant kingdom’s omega-3 fatty acid powerhouse.
 “It’s a miracle plant,” said Dr. Artemis Simopoulos, president of the Center for Genetics, Nutrition and Health in Washington, who discovered while working at the National Institutes of Health that the plant had the highest level of Omega-3 fatty acids of any other green plant.
 It’s also surprisingly tasty for such a hearty heat tolerant crack dweller.
 Go ahead an make plans to harvest it for your salads, soups and snacks.
 It’s free food and leaves plain old lettuce and spinach in the dust!
 The leaves and succulent stalks are edible.

 Omega-3 fatty acids?
-You mean those magical fats found fish like salmon and cod?
+You mean those magical fats found in cold water fish like salmon and cod?

 Yes and No. Purslane, contains a version of Omega-3, however, it comes in the form of Alpha Linoeic Acid.
 Many internet sources put plant based Omega-3’s in the same class as cold water fish Omega-3’s.
 Unfortunately, they’re wrong.
 Below Chris Kresser explains the different between plant-based ALA and the types of Omega-3 fatty acids found in Fish.